MavenSource/MAEVNSVOCALPIPELINE/IMPLEMENTATION_SUMMARY.md

 Successfully implemented a complete, production-ready VST3 plugin combining AI-powered audio synthesis with traditional DSP effects.
 The implementation includes all core modules, comprehensive documentation, and automated build tools.

+### Current Readiness Snapshot

+- **UI surface**: The editor renders a 1200x800 layout with stage-script input, parse action, BPM slider, six timeline lanes, preset browser, and undo history components sized in `resized()` to occupy the lower pane.
+User interactions are wired via `setupUI()` (buttons, sliders) and redraws of each `TimelineLane` after parsing. 【F:Source/PluginEditor.cpp†L12-L152】
+- **Script-to-pattern wiring**: Pressing **Parse Script** routes text into `PatternEngine::parseStageScript`, logs the number of parsed blocks, and records an undo transaction so timeline changes can be reverted.
+The BPM slider pushes tempo changes into `PatternEngine` and records the action for history. 【F:Source/PluginEditor.cpp†L121-L172】
+- **Audio pipeline readiness**: On construction the processor initializes ONNX, loads models/presets, primes the cinematic enhancer, and enables GPU-ready AI FX.
+During playback it prepares buffers, processes each track through `AIFXEngine` according to per-track FX modes, and applies the cinematic enhancer as a final stage while syncing to host transport/BPM. 【F:Source/PluginProcessor.cpp†L13-L298】

 ### Deliverables Completed: 100%

 - ✅ Core audio processing engine (JUCE-based)